4ndrelim/4ndrelim.github.io/content/blog/the-absurd/index.md

 <div class="philo">
 <blockquote>
 "To live with the absurd is to accept that life has no ultimate meaning — <br>
-and still live fully, love fiercely, act ethically, and create passionately.."
+and still live <b>fully</b>, love <b>fiercely</b>, act <b>ethically</b>, and create <b>passionately</b>."
 </blockquote>
 </div>

 <div class="note-block">
   <blockquote>
     Note: This piece is provisional.
 It reflects raw thoughts from ym reading awhile back, and fragments from a podcast I listened to while recovering in a hospital bed.
-There are some ideas I intend to revisit after re-reading The Myth of Sisyphus and discussing it with a friend I refer to as Matthias Simone Canenella.
+There are some ideas I intend to revisit after re-reading <em>The Myth of Sisyphus</em> and discussing it with a friend I refer to as Matthias Simone Canenella.
   </blockquote>
 </div>